 Panawal Power has an unfinished (not shiny) blade having semi fuller or layer (hump) running across the main (above) panel of the blade.
 It is made so to give more strength and durability to the width of the blade while in use and also to cut down unnecessary weight of the blade.
 The curvature will support the flat surface of the blade by evenly distributing the impact-force created when striking into a target.
 It is also a display of true craftsmanship as it is the hardest to craft.
-Moreover the unpolished blade skips the long machinery process of getting polished and as a result the temper stays on resulting in a stronger edge/bevel and additional sharpness.
+Moreover the unpolished blade skips the long machinery process of getting polished and as a result the original hardness stays on resulting in a stronger edge/bevel and additional sharpness.

 The handle of this kukri is made like that of the famous “Panawal” version and thus the name, where the flat tang goes all the way through the handle, and metal rivets are fitted to strengthen the fixtures.
 The metal tang can also be clearly seen at the two sides of the handle.
 Further the two horn scales are firmly glued by epoxy to the tang, this reinforcement produces strength from all sides and angles.
 Unpolished buffalo horn is used to give an overall matching look and sturdiness.
 Both, pommel and bolster are made from thick iron plate to withstand the force and impact taken by the blade.
 The tang along with the steel fixtures give good counter balance to the knife making it very easy and effective to use.